MCDReforged/MCDReforged.github.io/docs/plugin_dev/api.md

 ### RTextBase

 `RTextBase` is an abstract class of text component.
-It\'s the base class of `RText` and `RTextList`
+It's the base class of `RText` and `RTextList`

 #### to_json_object